Skip to main content

 These integrations keep your data in sync if you need to schedule an appointment in your calendar app or send an appointment confirmation text.

-Additionally, the Chrome extension brings Textellent into any web app you use, offers hundreds of integrations, and the Zapier integration opens the door to thousands of other connections.
-It becomes part of your existing workflow.
+Additionally, the Chrome extension brings Textellent into any web app you use and offers integrations like Zapier that open the door to thousands of other connections.

 One of Textellent’s best features is its complete appointment scheduling integration.